Southern Alps

-The Southern Alps (Kā Tiritiri o te Moana; officially Southern Alps / Kā Tiritiri o te Moana) are a mountain range extending along much of the length of New Zealand's South Island, reaching its greatest elevations near the range's western side.
+The Southern Alps (Kā Tiritiri o te Moana; officially Southern Alps / Kā Tiritiri o te Moana) is a mountain range extending along much of the length of New Zealand's South Island, reaching its greatest elevations near the range's western side.
 The name "Southern Alps" generally refers to the entire range, although separate names are given to many of the smaller ranges that form part of it.

 The range includes the South Island's Main Divide, which separates the water catchments of the more heavily populated eastern side of the island from those on the west coast.
 Politically, the Main Divide forms the boundary between the Marlborough, Canterbury and Otago regions to the southeast and the Tasman and West Coast regions to the northwest.

 Names

 The Māori name of the range is Kā Tiritiri o te Moana, meaning "the Mirage of the Ocean": it was told that while Māui sailing his waka along the South Island west coast, one of its passengers spotted a white blot on the horizon presumably snow indicating a mountain range; Māui however dismissed it as a glimmering mirage (tiritiri) on the sea until he was proven wrong later when they moved closer to land.

-The English explorer James Cook bestowed the name Southern Alps on 23 March 1770, admiring their "prodigious height".
-They had previously been noted by Abel Tasman in 1642, whose description of the South Island's west coast is often translated as "a land uplifted high".
+The English explorer James Cook may have bestowed the name Southern Alps on 23 March 1770.
+Cook describes Fiordland as being of a "prodigious height" while sailing from Five Fingers Point north east to 44 degrees, 22 minutes south (near today's Milford Sound / Piopiotahi).
+Cook did not witness Aoraki / Mt Cook as it was "foggy" noting "...we sometimes saw the Summits of the Mountains above the fogg and Clouds, which plainly shew'd that the inland parts were high and Mountainous, and gave me reason to think that there is a Continued Chain of Mountains from the one End of the Island to the other".
+The Southern Alps had previously been noted by Abel Tasman in 1642, whose description of the South Island's west coast is often translated as "a land uplifted high".

 Following the passage of the Ngāi Tahu Claims Settlement Act 1998, the official name of the range was updated to Southern Alps / Kā Tiritiri o te Moana.